Muzak: History

-Focus on mercantile environment (1935–1950)
+Focus on mercantile environment (1934–1950)

 Squier remained involved in the project, but as the home market became eclipsed by radio in 1934 he changed the company's focus to delivering music to commercial clients.
-Intrigued by the made-up word Kodak used as a trademark, he took the first syllable from "music" and added "ak" from "Kodak" to create Muzak, which became the company's new name.
+Intrigued by the made-up word Kodak used as a trademark, he combined it with "music" to create the word Muzak, which became the company's new name.

 In 1937, the Muzak division was purchased from the North American Company by Warner Bros., which expanded it into other cities.
 It was bought by entrepreneur William Benton who wanted to introduce Muzak into new markets like barbershops and doctors' offices.
 While Muzak had initially produced tens of thousands of original artist recordings by the top performers of the late 1930s and 1940s, their new strategy required a different sound.

 Stimulus progression (1950–1960)

 The company began customizing the pace and style of the music provided throughout the workday in an effort to maintain productivity.
 The music was programmed in 15-minute blocks, gradually getting faster in tempo and louder and brassier in instrumentation, to encourage workers to speed up their pace.
 Following the completion of a 15-minute segment, the music would fall silent for 15 minutes.
 This was partly done for technical reasons, but company-funded research also showed that alternating music with silence limited listener fatigue, and made the "stimulus" effect of Stimulus Progression more effective.

 During this period, Muzak began recording their own "orchestra" – actually a number of orchestras in studios around the country, sometimes in other countries as well – composed of top local studio musicians.
 This allowed them to control all aspects of the music for insertion into specific slots in the Stimulus Progression programs.

-In the 1950s, it gradually became public knowledge that Muzak was using music to manipulate behavior.
-There were accusations of brainwashing, and court challenges.
-However, its popularity remained high through the mid-1960s.
+Muzak's popularity remained high through the mid-1960s.
 President Dwight D. Eisenhower was the first president to pump Muzak into the West Wing, and Lyndon B. Johnson owned the Muzak franchise in Austin, Texas.
 NASA reportedly used Muzak in many of its space missions to soothe astronauts and occupy periods of inactivity.